planetfederal/qgis-webappbuilder-plugin/docs/source/troubleshooting.rst

 If some layers are styled with a blue outline, this means you are using a QGIS expression that is not supported by WAB.
 See :ref:`supported_functions`.

-Raster layers are now showing in preview ........................................
+Raster layers are now showing ........................................

-Raster layers will not be visible if you open the previewed web app directly from the file system.
+Raster layers will not be visible if you open the web app directly from the file system.
 Instead, the Web App must be served using a web server like Apache, IIS, or any other.